 The amount of financial security required shall be based upon an estimate of the cost of completion of the required improvements, submitted by an applicant or developer and prepared by a professional engineer licensed as such in this Commonwealth and certified by such engineer to be a fair and reasonable estimate of such cost.
 The Township Engineer shall review and approve the cost estimate or, for good cause, refuse to accept the estimate, in which case he shall calculate an accurate cost estimate of the required site improvements.
 If the applicant or developer and the Township Engineer are unable to agree upon an estimate, then the estimate shall be recalculated and rectified by another professional engineer licensed as such in this Commonwealth and chosen mutually by the Township and the applicant or the developer.
-The estimate.
+The estimate certified by the third engineer shall be presumed fair and reasonable and shall be the final estimate.
 In the event that a third engineer is chosen, fees for the services of said engineer shall be paid equally by the Township and the applicant or developer.